 - Draco (the Dragon)

-South Pole – the Southern Hemisphere
+Circumpolar Stars in the Southern Hemisphere

 Southern hemisphere constellations don’t circle around a star, because there is no “south star’.
 The point where it would be if it existed is called the South Celestial Pole.
 The longest axis of the constellation Crux, the Southern Cross points almost directly to the spot where the “south star” would be if it existed.